 - to conduct sustainable operations and

 - to create marine-life friendly encounters.

-We are affiliate partners with Torpedo Tours meaning that we receive a percentage for each successful booking made through our website.
-This happens without any additional charge to you! (read more on the use of those links on our website here).
+We are affiliate partners with Torpedo Tours and any booking on this page you make is made directly with Torpedo Tours.
+We receive a percentage from the activity provider for each successful booking made through our website but this happens without any additional charge to you. (read more on the use of those links on our website here).

 By booking tours through our website you support LoveBigIsland.com and help us to provide you and future visitors with free and high quality information about the Big Island.
 Thanks, you guys are amazing!